theupdateframework/taps/tap7.md

 execute the implementation with different sets of metadata and verify its exit codes for numerous outcomes.
 The conformance tester also requires a minimum number of arguments so that it can thoroughly cover all potential outcomes that it wishes to test.
-It should be noted, however, that the implmentation does not necessarily have to be the updater used in production, only that it should function as defined in this TAP for conformance testing.
+It should be noted, however, that the implementation does not necessarily have to be the updater used in production, only that it should function as defined in this TAP for conformance testing.